Cardinal John Morton 1420-1500 Biography

 John Morton and Edward IV

-In March 1471, Edward IV returned at the head of an army.
+Henry VI’s restoration was short-lived, in March 1471, Edward IV returned to England at the head of an army.
 He defeated the Lancastrians at Tewekesbury and retook the throne.
 Henry VI was murdered in the Tower of London shortly after the battle.

 Morton made peace with Edward IV and gained a royal pardon.
 It is very likely that Archbishop of Canterbury Thomas Bourchier played a role in this.
 A succession of appointments followed: